inariksit/inariksit.github.io/_drafts/2020-12-01-one-weird-trick.markdown

 ![gfResourcesAfter](https://github.com/inariksit/inariksit.github.io/blob/master/images/gf-graph-after.png "Graph showing the activity during GF compilation, after fixing the memory leak.
 Short periods of GC in between active work.")

 Now if you want to know how to produce such graphs yourself, keep reading!
 If not, that's the end of the post.
 GF is now faster.
-It's not a miracle cure---if your PGF has over 100 000 concrete categories, it may still take minutes to compile, depending on your computer.
-But it will use less memory while doing so!
+It's not a miracle cure---if your PGF has over 100 000 concrete categories, it may still take minutes to compile (or fail to compile), depending on your computer.
+But if it succeeds, it will use less memory while doing so!

 ## Step-by-step guide

 TODO: write a coherent story

+When the program takes too long time to run, you can always press Ctrl-C to abort early.
+All the statistics are still collected.

+You can also look at the heap profile and the event log while the program is running.
+But the summary (-s) and the cpu profile (-P) is only available when the program has terminated.

 ```
 +RTS -hc -P -s -l